-The BC Children's Kelty Mental Health Resource Centre has trained parent peer support workers through a collaboration with FamilySmart, a provincial organization of trained families with lived experience in child and youth mental health.
-These parent peer support workers from FamilySmart are called Parents in Residence (PiRs).
+The BC Children's Kelty Mental Health Resource Centre has trained Parent Peer Support workers through a collaboration with FamilySmart, a provincial organization of trained families with lived experience in child and youth mental health.

-Wherever your family is in your journey - whether you have never accessed services but are concerned about your child, or your family is currently receiving services and you want to talk to someone who has been though something similar - the Parents in Residence are there for you.
+Wherever your family is in your journey - whether you have never accessed services but are concerned about your child, or your family is currently receiving services and you want to talk to someone who has been though something similar - the Parent Peer Support workers are there for you.

 - peer support including coping strategies, self care, finding community resources and developing a support network